tpgaviria/pd-kb/src/docs/Schedules/schedule-examples.md

 }
 [/block]

-[block:api-header]
-{
-  "title": "Example 5: Create Primary and Secondary On-Call Schedules" }
+## Example 5: Create Primary and Secondary On-Call Schedules
-[/block]

 Creating primary and secondary schedules is helpful if the primary responder misses a notification.
 In this example we are using a primary and secondary schedule.
 You may add more backup schedules to an escalation policy as needed.

 - [Create a Primary On-Call Schedule](/docs/schedule-examples#section-create-a-primary-on-call-schedule)